JohnMikko27/etch-a-sketch/README.md

 I tried to do this, but it didn't work.
 After clicking rainbowButton once, clicking it again won't change color to a random color, but the other colors: red, blue, green, etc. worked

+REFACTOR:
+I am going to refactor this project after finishing the to-do list project so that I can improve my code maintainability, module creation, and create elegant code